Network Services 2020 Strategy

 Government Shared Services (Communications Services)

-Please see the NS2020 Strategy White Paper (PDF, 662 KB) for a complete description of these program areas and associated acquisitions.
+Please see the NS2020 Strategy White Paper (PDF, 662 KB) which describes these program areas and associated acquisitions.

 Related Policy Memos